 For 20 years, 30000 companies have been using Nessus tools for their penetration testing process.
-This is the most powerful tool in the world with more than 45000 CES (Cyber Exposure Score) and 100000 plus plugins for scanning the IP addresses, websites and completing sensitive data searches.
-Using Nessus testers can locate the weak points in the systems.
+This is the most powerful tool in the world, with more than 45000 CES (Cyber Exposure Score) and 100000 plus plugins for scanning IP addresses and websites and completing sensitive data searches.
+Using Nessus, testers can locate the weak points in the systems.

-Nessus can be helpful for locating and identifying missing patches, malware including all operating systems, applications, mobile scanning.
-Fully featured dashboard, wide range scanning capacity and multi format report facility makes Nessus the best tool for VAPT worldwide.
+Nessus can be helpful for locating and identifying missing patches and malware, including all operating systems, applications, and mobile scanning.
+A fully featured dashboard, wide scanning capacity and multi-format report facility make Nessus the best tool for VAPT worldwide.

-Nmap is useful to check and manage service upgrade schedules, monitoring host and running services with uptime, network inventory management etc. It uses raw IP packets to determine whether hosts are available or not.
-Nmap also helps to check what services are running hosts along with application name, version, operating systems details.
+Nmap is useful for checking and managing service upgrade schedules, monitoring hosts and running services with uptime, network inventory management etc. It uses raw IP packets to determine whether hosts are available or not.
+Nmap also helps to check what services are running hosts along with application name, version, and operating system details.
 Testers can check what type of packet filters are in use.
 Nmap has the ability to scan a single system to large networks.
-It supports almost all operating systems.
+It supports most of the operating systems.

-Aircrack NG is the tool for assessment of wireless security.
-Aircrack can monitor captured packets and transfer data to the text file which can help third party tools for monitoring processes.
-Using Aircrack, pentesters can crack WEP and WPA protocols.
+Aircrack NG is the tool for the assessment of wireless security.
+Aircrack can monitor captured packets and transfer data to the text file, which can help third-party tools for monitoring processes.
+Using Aircrack, pen testers can crack WEP and WPA protocols.
 The CLI interface of Aircrack allows heavy scripting yet also supports GUIs and operating systems like Windows, OSx etc.

-SQLmap is a tool to automate the process of detection and exploitation of SQL injection flaws into the application and database servers.
+SQLmap is a tool to automate the process of detection and exploitation of SQL injection flaws in the application and database servers.
 SQLmap comes with a powerful detection engine that supports all database management systems.
-It supports all six SQL injection techniques like boolean based blind, time based blind, error based, Union based etc.
+It supports all six SQL injection techniques like Boolean-based blind, time-based blind, error-based, Union based etc.

-ZAP is a free, open source penetration testing tool for testing web applications.
-It is also known as “man in the middle proxy” because it stands between the tester’s browser and the web application so that it can intercept messages, modify if required and send to the destination.
+ZAP is a free, open-source penetration testing tool for testing web applications.
+It is also known as “man in the middle proxy” because it stands between the tester’s browser and the web application so that it can intercept messages, modify them if required and send them to the destination.
 It supports all major OSs and Docker.

 It can also construct a map of the application and record the requests and responses and generate alerts if something is wrong.